kanziebub/SurvivalProtocol/rulebook.md

 ## Anti-OTP Rule

 The Anti-OTP Rule restricts any character to be played in, at most, 2 rounds for each team.
 If a character has been played in 2 rounds for a team, **all members of that team is no longer allowed to pick that character**.
 The count is **reset** between stages of the tournament (such as between qualifiers and finals).

-If a character is picked after it is restricted for that team, the lobby will be **rehosted** using that team's rehost chance and a **-2 points** deduction will be given; if that team no longer has a rehost chance, the lobby will still be rehosted and a **-5 points** deduction will be given.
-If this is done a second time, a **-10 points** deduction will be given resulting in **disqualification** (see **Penalty Limit** for details).
+> If a character is picked after it is restricted for that team, the lobby will be **rehosted** using that team's rehost chance and a **-2 points** penalty will be given; if that team no longer has a rehost chance, the lobby will still be rehosted and a **-5 points** penalty will be given.
+If this is done a second time, a **-10 points** penalty will be given resulting in **disqualification** (see **Penalty Limit** for details).

 ## Unfair Play